marcdubybroad/RelianceDemo/README.md

    - For the application: src/main/resources/application.properties
    - For the unit tests: src/test/resources/application.properties
  - The configuration parameters are:
-   - server.port : to set the REST server port number
+   - `server.port`: to set the REST server port number
-   - server.out.results.root.directory: to set the directory where the input and output files will be created
+   - `server.out.results.root.directory`: to set the directory where the input and output files will be created
-   - reliance.point.script: to set the script that will call be called to calculate the burden results
+   - `reliance.point.script`: to set the script that will call be called to calculate the burden results
      - Note: the script command format is expected to be: <script> <input> <output>